Article

 8 minute read

-What is Corporate Culture?
+What is Corporate Culture (aka Workplace culture, Company Culture)?
 Definition

 The term “corporate culture” is ubiquitous, it’s everywhere and anywhere.
 But that doesn’t mean it’s easy to define, or defined correctly.
 Generally, it describes the overall environment within an organization.
 Corporate culture includes everything from an organization’s mission and values, to its work ethics and expectations, to its office design and team dynamics.